Brain Babies: Don’t Be the Pizza Guy

 I once saw a movie in which a woman was getting nailed by the pizza guy (naturally) and then other guys showed up.
 Maybe fourteen of them total.
 Out of other rooms in the house; from the balcony; from behind the camera-person.
 No explanation.
 Just a whole lot of dicks.

-So, that’s porn.
+So, that’s adult content.
 No plot.
 No story.
 No emotional connection.
 Don’t write like this.
 Please.

 I’m not saying you shouldn’t write sex.
 I write sex, and it’s a hell of lot of fun.
 Especially, if you can kill the people in some awful, graphic, deeply personal, genital-mutilating way during the act.
 Heh.
 That’s what you get for showing up in one of my stories, pal.